 Leveraging tech for youth: Opportunities & challenges

-In today's fast-paced digital world, technology has become integral to every sector, including education.
-Leveraging technology offers unique opportunities for enhanced learning experiences, access to vast resources, and collaboration among peers.
+In today’s fast-paced digital world, technology has become integral to every sector, including education

 In today’s fast-paced digital world, technology has become integral to every sector, including education.
 Leveraging technology offers unique opportunities for enhanced learning experiences, access to vast resources, and collaboration among peers.
 It is crucial to equip young individuals with the necessary skills to thrive in this technologically driven landscape.